lmaze/amazing-css-table-grid/README.md

 * Set the total number of columns
 * Set the media queries configuration
 * Enable the use of future CSS's features (postprocessor required) and set the custom media queries configuration

+## Limitations

+There are still some limitations you should be aware:

+* [You can't set margins on columns.](https://developer.mozilla.org/en-US/docs/Web/CSS/margin) You can use the `padding` property instead which is compatible with the display `table-cell` property.
+* It is not possible to exceed the maximum number of columns per row (12 by default).
+* If you want gutters you must add a parent container for the row.